How to Prevent Ideological Conflicts?

 Specification will help

-Status confirmation comes as a surprise and could be seen with suspicion.
 It would have been less convincing and credible if Sarah had praised Kevin’s client contacts in general rather than what he accomplished in that particular circumstance.

-conflicts (Photo from istock)
+How to Prevent Ideological Conflicts?
+(Photo from istock)

 Your provocation is crucial